ffosilva/mbedtls-SGX/README.md

 # License

-mbedtls-SGX is open source under Apache 2.0.
+mbedtls-compat-sgx is open source under Apache 2.0.
 See LICENSE for more details.